Note: Lasers increase the chances of a backflip by 13%!

 In Once upon a Time in Mexico, the hero and his friends not only blow bad guys through walls et al, but also shoot them (just to be safe) after they've been hit and are lying on the floor.
 This causes their bodies to skid and roll all over the floor.

-Subverted in an otherwise trope-filled film by Con Air, when Nicholas Cage's character takes a bullet to the shoulder while advancing towards a villain and doesn't even blink.
-Then again, this was almost certainly done for Rule Of Cool.
+Averted in an otherwise trope-filled film by Con Air, when Nicholas Cage's character takes a bullet to the shoulder while advancing towards a villain and doesn't even blink.
+Then again, this was almost certainly done for Rule of Cool.

 The Schwarzenegger movie Eraser has the bad guys equipped with handheld recoilless rail guns that can apparently shoot straight through walls but cause people to fly across the room.